 As was the case with the previous films, the parodies stretch beyond what could be remotely considered scary movies – Inception and Rise of the Planet of Apes are stretching it, but parodies of The Help (2011) and the publishing mega-success of Fifty Shades of Grey (2011) certainly go well beyond even the remotest suggestion of a scary movie.

 Scary MoVie is neither anything better, nor anything worse than any of the preceding entries in the franchise; it simply is exactly what we expect of it.
-It is mainly due to the influence of original Scary Movie co-writers Jason Friedberg and Aaron Seltzer – subsequently directors of Date Movie (2006), Epic Movie (2007), Meet the Spartans (2008), Disaster Movie (2008) and Vampires Suck (2010) – on the movie parody genre that one has gone from expecting that these parody films actually connect a gag or something funny up to their quoting of a film as was the case back in the heyday of Mel Brooks or David Zucker’s aforementioned earlier parody films.
+It is mainly due to the influence of original Scary Movie co-writers Jason Friedberg and Aaron Seltzer – subsequently directors of Date Movie (2006), Epic Movie (2007), Meet the Spartans (2008), Disaster Movie (2008) and Vampires Suck (2010) – on the movie parody genre that one has given up expecting that these parody films actually connect a gag or something funny up to their quoting of a film as used to be the case back in the heyday of Mel Brooks or David Zucker’s aforementioned earlier parody films.

 Mostly what we get here is the replication of a scene from another film and the expectation that the audience regard the filmmakers as clever for quoting a film that they have seen and showing it replayed with people doing something moronic.
 The opening scene with Lindsay Lohan (who gives the impression that she is desperate enough to be employed anywhere) spoofing her own recent high-profile brushes with the law during a bedroom encounter with Charlie Sheen gets a mild smile but the rest of the film heads downhill.

-As the end credits, which consist of some ten minutes of outtakes suggest, demonstrate, the film appears to have been made in a scattershot manner where entire scenes involving other cast members (Heather Locklear is present but barely gets a couple of lines of dialogue in the finished film, while even the trailer (see below) has a number of scenes that do not feature in the finished film) were shot but discarded.
+As the end credits, which consist of some ten minutes of outtakes demonstrate, the film appears to have been made in a scattershot manner where entire scenes involving other cast members were shot but discarded.
+Heather Locklear is present but barely gets a couple of lines of dialogue in the finished film, while even the trailer (see below) has a number of scenes that do not feature in the finished film.
 If what we end up with here was the best the film had, what that says about how lame the rest of the film is rather sad.

 Malcolm D. Lee’s sense of humour is certainly a good deal tamer and less raucously scatological than the Wayans Brothers in the first two films.
 Aside from a few almost customary jokes about breasts, erections and monkeys throwing poop, there is the feeling that Scary MoVie has almost been cleaned up for general audiences.
 What Lee does throw in is some surprisingly bad racial jokes – which is especially dubious given that his cousin Spike has been so strident critical about the racial caricature of African-Americans by Hollywood.
 We even get a lookalike of Tyler Perry’s Madea (one of the directors/performers that Spike has accused of pandering to stereotypes of African-Americans).
 In particular, there seem a great many of these gags aimed at Lidia Porto’s Latino maid and others in the direction of Charlie Sheen’s Mexican gardener.